2nd Feburary 2018 - To book please call Helen on 087 120 4023.

 Tickets at €110pp and after costs are covered, and thanks to our many generous sponsors for the evening, the majority of this ticket price goes directly to the running costs of Ballycotton Lifeboat - on average we raise around €10,000 for the charity on this night.

-Join us for a night of cocktails on arrival, music, entertainment and a delicious especially prepared 4 course Ballymaloe gala dinner menu.... and all in a good cause!
+Join us for a night of cocktails on arrival (thanks to Matson's wines), music, entertainment (special guest Magic Junior from London) and a delicious especially prepared 4 course Ballymaloe gala dinner menu.... and all in a good cause!

 More information on the RNLI and the fantastic work they do...